-48% live 5 minutes or less 49% citywide
+53% live 5 minutes or less 49% citywide

-16% live between 5-10 minutes 18% citywide
+21% live between 5-10 minutes 18% citywide

-35% live 10 minutes or more 32% citywide
+23% live 10 minutes or more 32% citywide

 Walking distance to fruits and vegetables is an indicator of access to healthy foods.
-Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In Sunset Park, 48% of residents live within a five-minute walk to fresh produce, similar to citywide.
+Although access alone may not be sufficient to improve health, studies have found an association between better access and improved diet quality and other health indicators.3 In Flatbush, the majority (53%) of residents live within a five-minute walk to fresh produce, compared to 49% citywide.
 Food security means having consistent access to safe, nutritious, and affordable food.
 The use of Supplemental Nutrition Assistance Program (SNAP) benefits, or food stamps, is an indicator of food insecurity; the majority of households that receive SNAP are food insecure.4

 Households Receiving SNAP Benefits The U.S. Census Bureau estimates that 12.8% of all households in the United States received SNAP benefits at some point in 2015.
-In Sunset Park, 30% of households receive SNAP benefits, higher than New York City overall (21%).
+In Flatbush, more than 1 in 5 households receive SNAP benefits, similar to citywide (21%).

-In Sunset Park, the prevalence of childhood obesity is the same as NYC as a whole-more than 1 in 5 children is obese.
-Children who are obese are more likely to remain obese as adults.
-When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.
-Adult obesity in this neighborhood is also the same as citywide (24%).
+In Flatbush, the prevalence of childhood obesity is slightly higher than New York Clty as a whole (24% vs. 21%).
+Children who are obese are more likely to remain obese as adults.5 When children remain obese into adulthood their risk for heart disease and other comorbidities becomes more severe.6 Adult obesity in this neighborhood is also higher than citywide (36% vs. 24%).
 Obesity can lead to serious health conditions, including diabetes and heart disease.

-The prevalence of diabetes is 12% in both Sunset Park and New York City overall.
+The prevalence of diabetes is slightly higher in Flatbush (14% vs. 12% in NYC).
 Uncontrolled diabetes can cause blindness, renal disease, and amputations.

-A slightly lower percentage of neighborhood residents have high blood pressure (26% vs. 29% in NYC), a leading risk factor for heart disease.
-Sunset Park Citywide
+Additionally, a higher percentage of residents have high blood pressure (35% vs. 29% citywide), a leading risk factor for heart disease.
+Flatbush Citywide